mcnairsa/100-days-of-code/log.md

 me: Sounds like significant progress.
 What's it like working with Tailwind?

+### Day 030/100: 28-10-2024
+**Today's Progress**:
+Revised Advanced JSX lesson on Codecademy's Full-Stack Engineer career path

+**Thoughts:**
+[Observation on how it felt ... ]

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+I'm getting more organised, little by little, step by step.
+Aim atm is to be just a little more organised and to take one more step in the right direction each day.

+**Pay Forward:**
+1.  @ Jill on fCC's Discord
+re: Day 7 and starting again with Odin Prj.
+me: I'm curious, what's 'A/a Open'.
+I looked at  the Odin Project a while ago.
+Looks hardcore to me.
+Someone I know tried it and fell at the first hurdle with setting up WSL on a Windows pc.
+Good luck with your 100 Days.

+2. @ Dizah Saragih on fCC's Discord
+re: Day 1 [Sounds like she has previous experience.
+Starting with algorithm stuff.]
+me: Great job starting on the challenge.
+The only way is up!

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**:
 [Completed ... &c